 Distribution businesses have become increasingly complex with ample opportunities to serve many different customers globally.
-In the United States alone, wholesale/distributor sales equal approximately $3.2 trillion, which also accounts for roughly 7% of private industry GDP since 1987.
-The reason for such staggering numbers is partially because distribution spans many large market segments, ranging anywhere from grocery and food-service to furniture and home furnishings.
-Driving this growth in the wholesale/distribution industry are 3 factors that businesses are finding increasingly important:
+In the United States alone from 2017 to 2022 - we see incredible monthly growth in the wholesale US market.
+The wholesale distribution industry spans many large market segments, ranging anywhere from grocery and food-service to furniture and home furnishings.
+Driving this growth in the wholesale distribution industry are 3 trends that businesses are finding increasingly important:

 (1) Investment in Technology:

 Many distribution business owners are beginning to realize the importance of making data-driven business decisions.
 Unfortunately, many companies are currently stuck using older software systems which are not providing relevant information in a timely and effective manner.
 As a result, the focus has shifted to implementing a digital transformation including a truly integrated software that will tie the different facets of the business, (such as order taking to warehouse management to accounting) together.
 The result for companies who move in this direction is a system that provides real-time information across departments in a timely manner to facilitate effective decision making.
 For example, a salesperson on the road will need access to updated pricing, product availability, and customer information among many other pieces of information.
 This highlights the importance of a system that will provide information to all areas of an organization, be it in the warehouse or on the road at a customer’s location.